situmtech/situm-ios-swift-getting-started/README.md

 5- In order to ask for permission to use the location of the user you should include the following keys in your Info.plist file:

-    - NSLocationWhenInUseUsageDescription (in XCode, 'Privacy - Location When In Use Usage Description') and NSLocationAlwaysUsageDescription (in XCode, 'Privacy - Location Always and When In Use Usage Description') with the value 'Location is required to find out where you are' or a custom message that you like.
+* NSLocationWhenInUseUsageDescription (in XCode, 'Privacy - Location When In Use Usage Description')

+* NSLocationAlwaysUsageDescription (in XCode, 'Privacy - Location Always and When In Use Usage Description')

+Both with the value 'Location is required to find out where you are' or a custom message that you like.

 6- Create a header file (.h) and add the line: